Find a Registered Dental Hygienist

 1. which enable some colorectal cancer to be detected at an earlier stage, which improves prospects for cure

-3. which may be replaced by flexible sigmoidoscopy every 10 years for average-risk persons between ages 50 and 74 years
+3. which may be replaced by flexible sigmoidoscopy for average-risk persons between ages 50 and 74 years

 4. which should be replaced by colonoscopy for persons at elevated risk (including family history of colorectal cancer) beginning at age 50 years or 10 years earlier than first-degree relative was diagnosed